 Welcome to the colorful world of Mycopigments.
-Mycopigments is a term I made up to describe the colorful dyes found within the flesh of certain fungi and lichens.
-It’s also what I call my education based business.
+Mycopigments is a term I coined to describe the colorful dyes found within the flesh of certain fungi and lichens.
+It’s also the name of my education based business.
 I offer classes, lectures and interactive presentations on working with, and recognizing the wild mushrooms and lichens that can be used for dyes.
 My classes are suited for the regional fungal dye palette, and I can offer my experience in any region of the world.

 Some of the vivid colors we see in wild mushrooms are extractable in water and can be used to permanently dye protein fibers like wool and silk.
 And some of these colors are visible just by looking at the mushroom, like the yellow in Gyms (Gymnopilus sp) and the red of the Blood-red Cort (Cortinarius neosanguineus).